Compensation, along with hours of in-depth editorial research, determines where & how companies appear below. Check out our Advertiser Disclosure.

 Accredited Debt Relief Pros

-• Excellent credentials; top-rated online, licensed, and FTC-compliant.
+• Excellent credentials: licensed, FTC-compliant, AFCC- and IAPDA-accredited

-• Clients may qualify for a loan to help fund settlements and get out of debt faster.
+• Clients may qualify for a loan after 6+ payments to accelerate settlements

-• Charges no up-front fees.
-Clients only pay after a debt settlement is reached.
+• No upfront fees — clients only pay after a debt settlement is successfully reached

 Accredited Debt Relief Cons

-• Like all debt settlement programs, it can negatively affect credit scores because creditors are not paid monthly.
-Additionally, clients can get third-party collections and late marks on credit reports.
+• Like all debt settlement programs, it can negatively affect credit scores in the short term because creditors are not paid on a monthly basis.
+Late marks and collection accounts may appear on your credit report, though these typically fall off after seven years.

-• There is no guarantee that creditors will settle for a specific rate.
+• There is no guarantee that any creditor will settle for a specific rate — savings estimates are based on past client results and will vary.

-• A forgiven debt can be taxable, so consult a licensed accountant to see if this would apply to you.
+• A forgiven debt may be considered taxable income.
+Consult a licensed accountant to understand whether this applies to your situation.

 Does Accredited Debt Relief Hurt Your Credit?

-NOTE: If you can comfortably afford to pay more than the minimum on your credit cards, debt settlement may not be advisable, as your credit scores can be negatively affected.
+NOTE: If you can comfortably afford to pay more than the minimum on your credit cards, debt settlement may not be your best option, as the short-term credit impact can be significant.
+Consider speaking with an IAPDA-certified counselor about all available alternatives.

 How Much Does Accredited Debt Relief Cost?

-On average, clients must save approximately 40%-50% of each enrolled account before a bona fide settlement offer is made.
-On average, clients receive their first settlement within 4-6 months after being enrolled in the plan, and approximately every 3-6 months after that.
+On average, clients need to accumulate approximately 40%–50% of each enrolled account balance before a creditor makes a bona fide settlement offer.
+Most clients receive their first settlement within 4–6 months of enrollment, with additional settlements arriving roughly every 3–6 months thereafter.

 Source: Disclosure from Accredited Debt Relief’s website